Sbabdullahi/Feat_Eng./README.md

 # Feat_Eng.
 This simple code will automatically read the multiple video frames in comma separated value format to extract the desired features.
 The function inside "Read_All" will automatically read the multiple csv files within the loop.
-The function "Feature_Engineering" will automatically extract the desired features and save it as .mat files
+The function "Feature_Engineering" will automatically extract the desired features and save it as .mat files.
+The sample of the data set is provided inside the zip folder "SIMULATE".